What’s Open on Thanksgiving in Philly?

 Comcast Center, 1701 JFK Boulevard

-The Comcast Holiday Spectacular returns, this time outdoors!
+The Comcast Holiday Spectacular returns and opens on Thanksgiving Day!
 Every year, this 15-minute festive musical fills the Comcast Center lobby with holiday songs, expansive aerial footage of Philadelphia, parts of the Pennsylvania Ballet’s The Nutcracker, and more on one of the world’s largest highest-resolution LED displays.
 This year, it moves to on an outdoor video wall in the Comcast Center plaza.
-The show opens on Thanksgiving Day and runs at the top of every hour.
+Spend your Thanksgiving as a way to celebrate the start of the Holiday season!

 Photograph courtesy of Visit Philadelphia